DMKEBUSINESSGMBH/typo3-mkpostman/Documentation/UsersManual/Subscription.md

  * ###SUBSCRIBER_ACTIVATIONLINKURL###
    the activation url
  * ###SUBSCRIBER_ACTIVATIONLINK###
-   the linkwrap with tags as wrap
+   the link with tags as wrap

 ### Form Templating